L0rdGabbers/forget-me-not-react/README.md

 ## **Components**

+These Components feature on a variety of pages.

 ### **Navbar Component**

 #### **Navlinks**

 The Navbar has three sets of Navlinks: standard, logged in and logged out.
 If a page which can be requested by a navlink is displaying, the icon will turn purple to indicate the user's online location.
+It always displays at the top of the page.

 * The only standard navlink is the Home Page Link, and is always visible
 * The logged out navlinks include the sign in and the sign up link.
 Should currentUser return null, i.e. the user is not logged in, these icons will display.